Onest-io/onest-whitepaper/README.md

 Active committee members are selected by the net amount of VOTE-power.

 #### Pay for block chain fees
-Block chain fees can also by using the equivalent amount of VOTE.
+Block chain fees can also be paid by using the equivalent amount of VOTE.
 No ONS-power is needed here.
 Referrals and registrars can earn VOTE via vesting balances.
 The equivalent amount is calculated by the ONS/VOTE market based on the MA(14d).
 This feature allows free blockchain use by staking ONS and earning VOTE.

 ### Effects of VOTE
 - VOTE is a limited utility, which can be minted, collected, shared, burnt, traded and used as collateral on the DEX